 Your TPD payment will amount to two-thirds of the difference between your weekly wage prior to your injury and new weekly wage at your new position.

 Do you have a specific question?
-Call Bader Law Firm, LLC
+Call Bader Scott Injury Lawyers

-If you have questions about your rights and responsibilities under workers’ compensation or what types of benefits you have available, call the Atlanta work injury attorneys at Bader Law Firm, LLC to schedule a free consultation: 678-562-5595.
+If you have questions about your rights and responsibilities under workers’ compensation or what types of benefits you have available, call the Atlanta work injury attorneys at Bader Scott Injury Lawyers to schedule a free consultation: 678-562-5595.